Operations

 A and B |

-boolean_and [A, B, ...] |
+and_values [A, B, ...] |

 A or B |

-boolean_or [A, B, ...] |
+or_values [A, B, ...] |

 A -> B |

-(manual chaining) | ▼ ▼ ▼ ▼ | |
+(manual chaining) | ▼ ▼ ▼ ▼ ▼ | |

 A => B |

-(automatic chaining) | ▼ ▼ ▼ ▼ |
+(automatic chaining) | ▼ ▼ ▼ ▼ ▼ |

 Integer conversion

-Wolf does not implicitly convert between num
+Wolf does not implicitly convert between num and int.

 That means:

-, because the result is floored.- All other operators return
+/always returnsnum, because not all integers divide evenly.//and/^always returnsint, because the result is floored.- All other operators return

-if all operands areint
+intif all operands areint.

-You can use this behaviour to explicitly convert between num
+You can use this behaviour to explicitly convert between num and int:

 -- Converts the integer to the nearest floating-point number.